 If you’re having a hard time getting your candy to set up and/or you’re struggling with the syrup burning, here are a few things to try:

-- Do not be tempted to heat your syrup on high heat; medium heat will get you to hard crack, but it does take time.
+- Do not be tempted to heat your syrup on high heat or it will simply burn.
+Medium heat will get you to hard crack, but it does take time.

 - If you don’t have a heavy bottomed pan that will evenly distribute heat on its own, see if you can find a cast iron pan.
 Place that on the stove-top and put your candy pan inside it.
 Heat the two together and the cast iron should push the heat around evenly.